 Policy 8.1C.2.
 Construction activity in estuarine systems and vegetation requirements.
-Hardening of the shoreline shall not be allowed without a clear demonstration that there is continuing erosion that causes a significant threat to property.
-Hardening shall be a last resort where it can be demonstrated that other options which maintain natural vegetation and a sloped shoreline will not provide protection.
-The circumstances under which shoreline protection measures shall be permitted shall be established by the County Engineer and the Growth Management Director and approved by the Board of County Commissioners.
+Hardening of the shoreline shall not be allowed without a clear demonstration that there is continuing erosion or flood inundation that causes a significant threat to property, infrastructure or assets held privately or publicly that cannot be resolved by nature-based solutions.
+Hardening shall be a last resort where it can be demonstrated that other options shoreline protection measures which maintain natural vegetation and a sloped shoreline, living shorelines or natural and nature-based features will not provide protection.
+The circumstances under which shoreline and flood protection measures shall be permitted shall be established by the County Engineer and the Growth Management Director and approved by the Board of County Commissioners.
 Any criteria and standards must incorporate the following:

-- (1) Shorelines shall be stabilized using appropriate native wetland and/or transitional upland vegetation, wherever practicable. - (2) Except as provided in Policy 8.1C.2.(3), shoreline hardening shall be allowed only when there is a clear demonstration that there is continuing erosion that causes a serious (significant) threat to life or property in light of the circumstances listed below, except as provided in Policy 8.1C.1.(3)(c)2) regarding boat entry/retrieval facilities and boat ramps.
-Native plant revegetation in combination with riprap materials, pervious interlocking brick systems, filter mats and other similar stabilization methods shall be used in lieu of vertical seawalls.
+- (1) Shorelines shall be stabilized using appropriate native wetland and/or transitional upland vegetation, wherever practicable. - (2) Except as provided in Policy 8.1C.2.(3), shoreline hardening shall be allowed only when there is a clear demonstration that there is continuing erosion or flood inundation that causes a serious (significant) threat to life or property in light of the circumstances listed below, except as provided in Policy 8.1C.1.(3)(c)2) regarding boat entry/retrieval facilities and boat ramps.
+Native plant revegetation in combination with riprap materials, pervious interlocking brick systems, filter mats, living shorelines or natural and nature-based features and other similar stabilizationhoreline and flood protection measures methods shall be used in lieu of, or in combination with vertical-seawalls or retaining walls as circumstances warrant.

-Vertical seawalls may be allowed to stabilize or harden a shoreline only when the Martin County Engineering Department, in coordination with the Martin County Growth Management Department, determines that significant erosion exists, or demonstrated ongoing tidal flooding is occurring, and no other protection method is suitable to the specific and unique conditions of the site.
-An example would be a significantly eroding shoreline that drops so sharply that no suitable bank exists for placement of native plants, riprap or other materials used in similar stabilization methods.
-Another example would be persistent seasonal tidal flooding that impacts or poses a risk to the property.
+Vertical seawalls Seawalls may be allowed to stabilize or harden a shoreline only when the Martin County-Engineering Public Works Department, in coordination with the Martin County Growth Management Department, determines that significant erosion or flood inundation exists and no other protection method is suitable to the specific and unique conditions of the site considering flooding nuisance abatement and future conditions including increase tidal flooding and sea level rise.
+An example would be a significantly eroding shoreline that\drops so sharply that no suitable bank exists for placement of native plants, riprap or other materials used in similar stabilization methods. persistent seasonal tidal flooding that impacts or poses a risk to the property.
 The lack of a suitable alternative to vertical seawalls must be field checked, reviewed and verified by Martin County prior to issuance of a building permit for construction of a vertical seawall.
+In the instance a seawall is permitted, the design shall incorporate native plant revegetation, rip rap materials, pervious interlocking brick systems, filter mats, living shorelines or natural and nature-based features to the extent practicable as determined by the Martin County Public Works Department, in coordination with Martin County Growth Management Department.